 There is also an Outreach Core of the VGN, which provides a team of faculty and staff (and the necessary equipment) to visit colleges to share microarray experiments.
 Originally funded by the $6 million Biomedical Research Infrastructure Network (BRIN) grant received in 2001, the UVM Microarray Facility allows researchers to look at as many as 15,000 genes simultaneously and zero in on specific genes, such as those involved in a disease process.
-Dr. Janet Murray is the Director of the Outreach Core.
+Dr. Tabitha Finch is the Director of the Outreach Core.
 This program also allows faculty and undergraduate students from UVM and the VGN partner colleges the opportunity to enhance networking opportunities through the annual VGN Career Day and Retreat.

 Our over-arching goals are to continue to be a resource to genetics researchers and clinicians throughout Vermont and to be as inclusive as possible.

 The Vermont Genetics Network office is located at the University of Vermont in the Marsh Life Science Building.
-Office staff consists of: Julie Paris, Program Manager; Edward McIntyre, Business Support Generalist; and Marianne Baggs, Program Assistant.

 For more information, call (802) 656-4087 or email